MetPX/sarracenia/doc/sr_watch.1.rst

     [0|n|d|c=<scriptname>]
     where 0 : no checksum... value in post is a random integer n : do checksum on filename
-          d : do md5sum on file content (default)
+          d : do md5sum on file content (default for now, compatibility) s : do SHA512 on file content (default in future)

 Then using a checksum script, it must be registered with the pumping network, so that consumers of the postings have access to the algorithm.